can testosterone replacement therapy cause prostate cancer

 Requires injections at home or at a clinic, which may be uncomfortable for some.

-Potential side effects include increased red blood cell count, acne, or mood swings if not properly monitored by a good clinic.
+Potential side effects include increased red blood cell count, acne, or mood swings if not properly checked by a good clinic.

 Step 3: Monitoring and Adjusting

-After the start of TRT, regular subsequent actions with your doctor are required:
+After the start of TRT, regular check ins with your doctor are required:

 • Use a blood test to check your testosterone levels.